The Fly poster

 The inciting incident occurs at 11 minutes when Andre excitedly reveals to Helene his breakthrough: he has successfully "disintegrated" and reintegrated matter - teleporting objects through space.
 He demonstrates with small objects, marking the discovery that will change everything..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Andre decides to test the machine on himself, stepping into the disintegration chamber despite the cat's disappearance remaining unexplained.
+This demonstrates the protagonist's commitment to Andre decides to test the machine on himself, stepping into the disintegration chamber despite the cat's disappearance remaining unexplained.
 This irreversible choice to cross the threshold of human teleportation seals his fate., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Andre, now more fly than man, writes his final message to Helene: he can no longer trust himself not to harm her or Philippe.
 He is losing his human consciousness entirely.
 He begs her to help him die, to kill him in the hydraulic press before he completely loses his humanity.
-This is the death of hope., shows the protagonist at their lowest point.
+This is the death of hope., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Helene makes her terrible choice: she will grant Andre's final wish.
 Love demands she free him from his nightmare.
 She agrees to operate the hydraulic press, synthesizing mercy with murder, compassion with horror., demonstrating the transformation achieved throughout the journey.